intchanter/Skyblock-CE/README.rst

 Prerequisites
 =============

+* A computer with a Unix-like operating system (including Mac and Linux)
 * Python 2.7 (available by default on many systems)
 * pip (sudo easy_install pip)
 * virtualenv (sudo pip install virtualenv)